Technology Tales

 10th January 2009

-Speaking of upheavals, one thought that is entering my mind is that of upgrading that main machine.
-Its last rebuild was over three years ago and computer technology has moved on a bit since then with dual and quad core CPU‘s from Intel and AMD coming into the fray.
-Of course, the cost of all of this needs to be considered too and that is never more true than of these troubled economic times.
-If you asked me about the prospect of a system upgrade a few weeks ago, I would have ruled it out of hand.
 What has got me wondering is my continued used of virtualisation and the resources that it needs.
-I am getting mad notions like the idea of running more than one VM at once and I do need to admit that it has its uses, even if it puts CPU’s and memory through their paces.
+Mad notions like running more than one VM at once will put any CPU or memory through their paces.
 Another attractive idea would be getting a new and bigger screen, particularly with what you can get for around £100 these days.
-However, my 17″ Iiyama is doing very well so this is one for the wish list more than anything else.
-None of the changes that I have described are imminent but I have noticed how fast I am filling disks up with digital images so an expansion of hard disk capacity has come much higher up the to do list.
+However, my 17" Iiyama is doing well enough to consign this one to the wish list for now.
+None of the changes that I have described are imminent, even if I have noticed how fast I am filling disks up with digital images to make an expansion of hard disk capacity a higher priority.